elastic/cloud-on-k8s/stack-operator/README.md

 -> Run "make run" to start the manager process localy
 ```

+After that you can run `make start-port-forward` to start forwarding any services you want to interact with from your local controller.
+This will also create some entries in your `/etc/hosts` file.

+`make stop-port-forward` will end the forwarding.

 ### GKE Development workflow

 When selecting GKE as your development environment note that the controller will be packed in a docker image,